minhkhang1008/CP-FastIO/README.md

 # CP FastIO

 Ultra-fast input/output template for Competitive Programming.
 Uses `fread`/`fwrite` with buffered output.

+## Performance

+After running [benchmark.cpp](https://github.com/minhkhang1008/CP-FastIO/blob/main/benchmark.cpp) 5 times, this is the result:

+- cin/cout: (5278±80)ms
+- FASTIO: (171.4±2.6)ms

+It can be observed that FASTIO is significantly faster than normal cin/cout up 30 times.

 ## Usage